ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 kdb get spec/examples/simplespecification/key1
 ```

-Add an invalid link and see how it refuses the specification, showing the erroneous
+Add an invalid link now and see how it refuses the specification, showing the erroneous
 parts instead.
 As the two keys represent the ranges 0-5000 and 7200-10000, they
 obviously cannot be linked together.